amit-singhs/starwars-next-gql-ui/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+Environment Configuration
+To configure the GraphQL endpoint URL, follow these steps:

+Create a `.env.local` file in the root folder of your project.

+Add the following key-value pair to .env.local:

+NEXT_PUBLIC_GRAPHQL_ENDPOINT=http://localhost:3000

+Replace `http://localhost:3000` with the actual URL of your GraphQL endpoint during local development.

+For deployment on Vercel or other platforms:

+In the remote deployment environment, update the `NEXT_PUBLIC_GRAPHQL_ENDPOINT` to point to your deployed GraphQL server, for example:

+NEXT_PUBLIC_GRAPHQL_ENDPOINT=https://starwars-next-gql-ui.vercel.app/

 ## Learn More

 To learn more about Next.js, take a look at the following resources: